geekhunger/node-harperdb/README.md

 console.log(findings)
 ```

-You can also pass an object.
-Then the select will look for an exact match of the given attributes and values on your `filter` object.
+You pass an object and the select will look for an *exact* match of the given attributes and value pairs from your `filter` object.
 So, it's basically a: this attribute 'equals' this value 'and' that attribute 'equals' that value...

 ```js
 findings = await db.select({